FlynnLachendro/TavilyAgentOpenAI/README.md

 To use the OpenAI Tavily Agent with the A2A protocol:

-1. Clone the repository: `git clone https://github.com/FlynnLachendro/OpenAITavilyAgent-SDK.git`
+1. Clone the repository: `git clone https://github.com/FlynnLachendro/TavilyAgentOpenAI.git`
-2.  `cd OpenAITavilyAgent-SDK`
+2.  `cd TavilyAgentOpenAI`
 3. Create an `.env` file.
+A `.env.example` is provided for reference.
 4. Set `OPENAI_API_KEY` and `TAVILY_API_KEY` in your `.env` file.
 5. Install `uv` and `pyenv` if you haven't already.
 6. Set up the virtual environment and install dependencies: